marketingc/scraper/DEPLOY_RENDER.md

 ## 📋 Post-Deployment Steps

-### 1. First-Time Setup
+### 1. Automatic Setup
-After deployment, your app will:
+After deployment, your app will automatically:
-- ✅ Automatically create the database and all required tables
+- ✅ Create the database and all required tables
 - ✅ Wait for database initialization to complete
+- ✅ Initialize all application components safely
 - ✅ Create initial admin user (if credentials provided)
-- ✅ Start the web server when ready
+- ✅ Start the web server when everything is ready

+**No manual setup required!** Everything happens automatically during startup.

 ### 2. Access Your Application
 1. **Find your app URL** in the Render dashboard